0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 		return FLT_PREOP_COMPLETE;
 	}
 ```
-Not interested in requests from kernel mode or not for writing :
+we are not interested in requests from kernel mode or not for writing  :
 ```cpp
 	// Skip kernel mode or non write requests const auto& params = Data->Iopb->Parameters.Create;